The Victor-Victrola Page

 The Auxetophone is discontinued

-Wartime inflation results in a series of price increases for all Victor products
+Wartime inflation results in the first of a series of price increases for all Victor products.

 "A" suffix on models dropped in fall.